niko-achilles/niko-achilles/README.md

 On my free time I like to code in javascript and contribute to [@opentelemetry project](https://github.com/open-telemetry/opentelemetry-js)

-Want to know more about me ?

-Drop me a message to get my @portfolio and skills presentation

 ### Want to know more about me ?

 - [@LinkedIn](https://www.linkedin.com/in/niko-achilles-kokkinos/)